EvgeniyNakorenko/EvgeniyNakorenko/README.md

 - 👋 Hi, I’m EvgeniyNakorenko.
 - 👀 I’m interested in skiing, boxing, fishing, PS FIFA.
 - 🌱 I’m currently learning to use kotlin, to speedreading.
-- 💞️ I’m looking to collaborate on Alphabet Inc. Now working in research institut "Pulsar' by engineer.
+- 💞️ I’m looking to collaborate with Alphabet Inc. Now working in research institut "Pulsar' by engineer.
 - 📫 How to reach me: nakorenko_zheka@mail.ru , 89636942629.

 <!---